Pulumi vs Terraform

 Cons

-- Smaller ecosystem than Terraform
+- Smaller community and ecosystem compared to Terraform

 Terraform